IlyassCYtech/CY-TRUCK/README.md

 ![Capture_d_écran_du_2024-01-31_17-56-11-removebg-preview](https://github.com/IlyassCYtech/CY-TRUCKS/assets/130382885/2006d2b5-07bd-4d18-8a06-5a93107e8669)

+In the menu you have multiple choices, you can choose which traitement you want to do, the nomber
 ![Capture_d_écran_du_2024-01-31_17-56-54-removebg-preview](https://github.com/IlyassCYtech/CY-TRUCKS/assets/130382885/5d4a7069-90d4-40ff-9849-d90b6564e06f)

-In the menu you have multiple choices, you can start a new game to create a new grid and a new save.
-You can also load a game saved before.
-You can also look at the command to know how to play.
+You can also verify your files to see if its compatible.
+You can also look at the help to know how its work.
-You also have an "about the game" section to see the rules and some informations about the game.
 You can also Quit the program

 ###   COMMANDS
 ![WhatsApp Image 2023-05-27 à 23 01 00](https://github.com/IlyassCYtech/CANDYCRUSH/assets/130382885/9fed242c-b82a-4dc2-b0c6-8cc1b97688a6)